 - Aerith and Bob: Caroline Hjelt and Aino Jawo are two names that sound odd when put together.

 - Bad to the Bone: "I Love It" became a big hit as a result of this.
-First it was featured in the soundtrack of Criterion Games' Need for Speed: Most Wanted, then it was the Theme Song to the reality show Snooki & J-Woww, then it was used in episodes of Girls and The Vampire Diaries, and then later a Samsung commercial used the song.
+First it was featured in the soundtrack of Criterion Games' Need for Speed: Most Wanted (2012), then it was the Theme Song to the reality show Snooki & J-Woww, then it was used in episodes of Girls and The Vampire Diaries, and then later a Samsung commercial used the song, as did countless KFC commercials in Australia from 2018 onward.
 As you can imagine, the media made it hard to avoid.

 - But Not Too Foreign/But Not Too Black: Aino was born in Sweden to a Finnish mother and a Gambian father.